 1. Overall Description:

-SA4 thanks RAN2 for the latest progress about the maximum size of one QoE report container is up to 144 000 bytes with RRC segmentation enabled.
-SA4 adjusts the descriptions in our specs accordingly.
+SA4 thanks RAN2 for the latest progress about the maximum size for one QoE configuration container and one report container is up to 8000 bytes and 144 000 bytes with RRC segmentation enabled.
+SA4 will adjust the descriptions in our specs accordingly once it’s ready in TS 38.331.

 Regarding to the question about the awareness of maximum QoE report size, SA4 would like to reply as following.